Dua Lipa Wears Knitted Bandeau Top & Beanie For Latest Instagram Upload

 Dua Lipa took to Instagram to share a new photo of herself and it hasn’t gone unnoticed by her loyal followers.

 The “Don’t Start Now” chart-topper stunned in a green-and-orange knitted bandeau top that displayed her decolletage and toned stomach.
-The item of clothing showed off her arms as well as the numerous tattoos she has inked down the one arm that was facing the camera.
+The item of clothing showed off her arms as well as the small number of tattoos she has inked down the one arm that was facing the camera.
 Lipa paired the ensemble with what appeared to be a skirt of the same design.
 However, because she was captured from the waist up, it wasn’t completely clear.
 The British singer put on a beanie hat that matched her outfit and sported her shoulder-length blond and brunette hair down.
 Lipa accessorized herself with numerous rings and applied a bold red lip for the occasion.

-The photo was taken from a professional photoshoot.
+The photo was taken from a professional photo shoot.
 The “Blow Your Mind (Mwah)” songstress posed in front of a backdrop that consisted of a cloudy gray sky.
 She placed both her hands in front of her and looked over to her right.
 Lipa arched the upper part of her body back and looked as if she had a little bit of wind blowing her hair.

-She geotagged her upload as London, United Kingdom, letting fans know where she was when she posted the pic.
+She geotagged her upload as London, United Kingdom, letting fans know where she was when the snap was taken.

-For her caption, Lipa let her followers know that she was going to be doing a performance and Q&A with Amazon Music.
+For her caption, Lipa revealed that she was going to be doing a performance and Q&A with Amazon Music.

 In the span of 21 hours, her post racked up more than 1.5 million likes and over 5,200 comments, proving to be popular with her impressive 41.4 million followers.